TruCol/TruCol/tellor_all_languages/README.md

 **Contract Filename:** `CompareFileContents.sol`
 **Description:** This test verifies that the bounty hunter did not falsify the unittests.
 This is done by looping through the file list and curling each file locally from both the bounty hunter repository and sponsor repository and then comparing whether the contents of the files are identical.
 If it is identical, no difference is detected, an offset is added and the difference+offset is encoded to a uint256 which is passed to the solidity contract, which pays out if the hardcoded uint256 representing the encoded offset matches that of the incoming uint256.

-- [ ] **TODO:** Allow the sponsor to create a file inside the sponsor repository that specifies which files should remain unmodified.
-This file should then always be used to check if the sponsor tampered those files.
 - **Hunter github name:** `a-t-0`
 - **Hunter repository:** `sponsor_example`
 - **Hunter repository branch:** `attack_unit_test`